 Memorable | One of the Best

-1954 was a wonderful year.
-The world series was broadcast in color for the first time, J.R.R.
-Tolkien had just released Lord of The Rings (The Fellowship of the Ring), and the polio vaccine was successfully created.
-Another of the year’s great events was the opening of Mark’s In & Out in Livingston, Montana (no relation to California’s In n Out Burger).
-As you drive up to Mark’s In & Out, you are immediately hit with a blast of nostalgia.
+As you drive up to Mark’s In and Out Livingston, MT, you are immediately hit with a blast of nostalgia.
 The neon lights and signs advertising the food, the pleasing red, white, and baby blue of the old-school restaurant, the tile bench surrounding the entire perimeter of the building: Everything about this place screams throwback.

-As we stepped up to the ordering stand, we made the decision to keep things simple.
-We stayed with the classics: two Bodacious Bacon Super Cheese Burgers, Cadillac Fries (Chili-Cheese Fries), Onion Rings, A Strawberry Shake, A Marshmallow Shake, and a Vanilla Ice Cream Sundae.
+We stuck with the classics: two Bodacious Bacon Super Cheese Burgers, Cadillac Fries (Chili-Cheese Fries), Onion Rings, A Strawberry Shake, A Marshmallow Shake, and a Vanilla Ice Cream Sundae.
 In a restaurant like this, it’s better to keep it simple rather than order something complicated that you are going to end up not liking.

 The Bacon Super Cheese Burgers are utterly delicious.
 The burger is stacked together like a delectable puzzle.
 First comes the pillowy, porous, supple bun, griddle-heated in burger juices; next, vegetables are piled on — snappy, toothsome onions; juicy tomato slices; and sweet, crunchy, bread & butter pickles.
 Then come the toppings.
 This burger is stacked high, the two patties enveloped in oozing, gooey cheddar cheese and wavy bacon.
 As I sunk my teeth into the smorgasbord of toppings, I felt as though the meal couldn’t get any better.
 Boy, was I wrong…